-I’ve visited Ireland a few times before but this time I had a more precise and spirited approach to my journey.
+I’ve been on tours of Ireland a few times before but this time I had a more precise and spirited approach to my journey.
 I endeavored to dig deeper and unearth the charming disposition of the people, history and landscape that had formerly entranced me.
 By the end of my journey, I realized that it is the iconic Irish friendliness that left the biggest impression.
 I rediscovered a country overflowing with the warm hospitality of the most amiable people I’ve ever met during my travels.
 In their gleaming faces, open hearts and quick wit, I made friends and shared many laughs.

 Crafting an itinerary similar to our Ring of Kerry & Southern Sights tour, my adventure started in the quintessential Irish village of Cong.
 The main attraction is Ashford Castle; a medieval castle turned five star luxury hotel.
 I was welcomed with complimentary whiskey (provided to all guests) which was an impressive and indulgent offering.
 Sipping on the whiskey and surrounded by exquisite antiquities, I lavished the opulence of an age-old era.

 Of the various experiences Ashford offers to its guests, the ancient art of falconry intrigued me the most.
 If there was ever a time to overcome my fear of large birds, this had to be it!
 We started on a breathtaking walk through the surrounding woods and while the falconer swiftly sent and returned a Harris hawk, my apprehensions faded.
 The hawk remained majestic even as it perched on my hand.
 I never would have guessed; a well-established Irish tradition had finally conquered my bird-related anxieties!
 Ashford offers other options such as horse riding which is also a wonderful family activity.